NLnetLabs/domain/src/stelline/README.md

 Steps of types `QUERY` and `CHECK_ANSWER` have entries associated with them, which are textual representations of DNS messages.
 These entries are simply put aafter the `STEP` declaration.

-A `QUERY` step sends a query to the tested program.
+A `QUERY` step queries a server process.
 It can optionally have data declaring its `ADDRESS` and `KEY`:

 ```rpl
 STEP 1 QUERY